xraypy/xraylarch/doc/wxxas_viewer.rst

 :ref:`xasviewer_exafs_fft`).

 There are a few important general notes to mention about XAS Viewer before going into more detail about how to use it.
-First, XAS Viewer is somewhat new, and in active development.
+First, XAS Viewer is still in active development.
 If you find problems with it or unexpected or missing functionality, please let us know.
 Second, XAS Viewer has many features, functionality, and concepts in common with Athena and Sixpack.
 This is intentional, as we intend XAS Viewer to be a useful alternative to these applications, possibly with new or better features but also without requiring too much relearning of concepts or workflow.
 As an important example of this compatibility, XAS Viewer can read in and import data from Athena Project files, and can save these project files as well, so that if you have lots of data organized with Athena Project Files, you can use XAS Viewer and Athena on the same datasets.
 This aim for compatibility also means that if you find features to be missing or different from how Athena or Sixpack work, let us know.

 As a GUI, XAS Viewer is intended to make data processing analysis easy and intuitive.
 As a Larch application it is also intended to enable more